AndresuGitub/knight-board/REVIEW.md

 - I chose not to use Streams to keep the `for` loop logic more readable and controllable

 ### Command Handling
-- Parsing relies on `command.startsWith()` since there are only three command types: `START`, `ROTATE`, `MOVE`
+- Parsing relies on `command.startsWith()` since there are only three command types: `START`, `ROTATE`, `MOVE`.
+No dedicated ENUM.
 - Each command has a dedicated handler method:
-  - `handleStart` : sets and validates the starting position
+  - `handleStart` : sets and validates the starting position.
+If the position is not valid execution ends with status: INVALID_START_POSITION**
   - `handleRotate` : updates the movement direction
   - `handleMove` : moves the knight step-by-step.
 This is necessary because a destination may be valid, but an obstacle could have been crossed.
     - If an obstacle is encountered, the knight stops before it
-    - If the knight exits the board, execution stops with an error
+    - If the knight exits the board, execution ends with status OUT_OF_THE_BOARD

 ---
 ## 4. Robustness and Logging